 Smoking cigarettes can have many adverse effects on the body.
-Some of these can lead to life threatening complications.
-Smoking increases a person’s risk of cancer, heart disease, stroke, and more.
+It increases a person’s risk of cancer, heart disease, stroke, vision problems, and gum disease.

 According to the